This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 The resources that the patent owner has for stopping the infringement of the patent are as follows:

-Initiate an action for administrative protection, where the following may be required: the investigation of the possible party infringing the patent, in order to gather more evidence of the infraction; the execution of provisional measures; to decide that the infringement of the right exist; to ratify the precautionary measures, and to require an administrative sanction for the pay infringing the patent, in accordance with the INGENIOS CODE.
-This administrative procedure will end with the Resolution of the Collegiate Body of the SENADI (administrative authority), if the party infringing the patent files an appeal against the resolution issued in the first instance by the National Directorate of Industrial Property.
+Initiate an action for administrative protection, where the following may be required: the investigation of the possible party infringing the patent, in order to gather more evidence of the infraction; the execution of provisional measures; to decide that the infringement of the right exist; to ratify the precautionary measures, and to require an administrative sanction for the pay infringing the patent, by the INGENIOS CODE.
+This administrative procedure will end with the Resolution of the Collegiate Body of the SENADI (administrative authority) if the party infringing the patent files an appeal against the resolution issued in the first instance by the National Directorate of Industrial Property.

 Initiate a civil precautionary action, where the right holder may request provisional measures to stop the infringement of the right, that might be ratified.

 Once measures i) or ii) have been taken by the right holder, a principal lawsuit for damages must be filed, where the civil judges will analyze the infringement of rights and calculate the damages.
-That sentence can be appealed before the Provincial Court, and the sentence issued by the Provincial Court can be challenged by an extraordinary cassation resourse.
+That sentence can be appealed before the Provincial Court, and the sentence issued by the Provincial Court can be challenged by an extraordinary cassation appeal.

 Once the appeals have been resolved, the sentence can be enforced.

 On what basis are damages for patent infringement calculated?
 Is it possible to obtain additional or exemplary damages?